mattplantz/Chase_CC_Streamlit/README.md

                  - **Upload Landing Page**: Landing page to upload CSV files containing statement data
                  - **Query Module**: Interface allowing for SQL-like querying of statement data
                  - **Visualization**: Module containing multiple premade visualizations of statement data
+            Please use this link to download your own personal chase account activity for usage in the application: https://www.tillerhq.com/how-to-export-chase-bank-statements-into-excel-and-google-sheets/
             Please note a sample CSV has been provided to demonstrate the file format necessary as well as provide a sample for an introduction to the application.
             For usage, please visit: https://cc-analyzer-plantz.streamlit.app/
             Author: Matt Plantz